Ivo-Balbaert/The_Way_to_Jai/2_Setting_up_a_Jai_Development_Environment/2B_Compiler_command_line_options.md

  `-no_cwd`           Turn off the compiler's initial change of working directory.
 This is a temporary option, provided because the policy around working directories is new and is still being worked out.

  `-plug name`        Import module 'name' into the metaprogram and use it as a plugin.
  `-version`          Print the version of the compiler.
-_Any argument not starting with a -, and before --, is the name of a file to compile._

 There are also a few very _tweaky compiler-front-end options_ that are rarely used.
 To see these, do:
            ` jai --- help`